 Our 2017 Elk season was filled with super successes, as well as super challenges.
 Our high success rate continued for most of our elk hunts this year.
 We did, however, have a couple of hunts where the hunting was some of the most difficult we’ve had.
 During those hunts we experienced a low harvest rate.
 We killed some of the best bulls we have ever taken out of western Wyoming this year.
 We harvested a solid number of bulls over 300 inches and many just good old, solid 6 point bulls. (more…)

 Category: Rocky Mountain Elk

 If you have always dreamed of harvesting a Rocky Mountain elk, or bettering the one that you already have, this is the hunt for you.
 We have a large resident herd of elk with a very high bull to cow ratio.
 Natural winter range and feed grounds are close by so we are not dependent on migration.

 The terrain varies from rolling ridges of quaking aspen and pines to large north slope timber.
 All Rocky Mountain elk hunting is off of horses.
 We scout our area ahead of time and have many of our biggest bulls located prior to the season.
-Our harvest rates are consistently over 90% with 100% opportunity.
+We provide our clients every opportunity for their trophy elk and their success rates are consistently over 90%.
 The season runs from October 1st through the end of the month.